 - Never use a blunt chain.
-When the chain is blunt you have to exert more pressure to force the bar through the wood and the chips will be very small.
-If the chain is very blunt it will produce wood powder and no chips or shavings. - A sharp chain eats its way through the wood and produces long, thick chips or shavings.
+When the chain is blunt you have to exert more pressure to force the bar through the wood and the cuttings will be very small.
+If the chain is very blunt it will not produce any cuttings at all.
+Wood powder would be the only result. - A sharp chain eats its way through the wood and produces long, thick cuttings.

-• The cutting part of the chain is called the cutter and consists of a cutting tooth (A) and the depth gauge (B).
-The cutters cutting depth is determined by the difference in height between the two (depth gauge setting).
+The cutting part of the chain is called the cutting link and this consists of a cutting tooth (A) and the raker lip (B).
+The cutting depth is determined by the difference in height between the two.